valencik/mastersAPSC/documents/thesis/thesis.md

 In order to compare two items we need a metric by which we can measure them.
 In the Section [K-means Clustering](#k-means-clustering) we discuss distance metrics for clustering.
 When dealing with text we often use the cosine similarity of two documents to compute their distance.
-We build a term vector for each document to be analyzed, this is a vector describing the amount of occurrences each word has in the document
+We build a term vector for each document to be analyzed, this is a vector describing the amount of occurrences each word has in the document.
-Say document one, $d1$, is "The quick brown fox jumped over the lazy dog" and document two, $d2$, is "The brown dog jumped over the brown fox".
+Let document one, $d1$, be "The quick brown fox jumped over the lazy dog" and document two, $d2$, be "The brown dog jumped over the brown fox".
 We create a term vector for each document, as seen in table @tbl:termtable.
-Often in doing this, very common words like "the" are omitted.
+Often in doing this, common words like "the" are omitted.
 Equations @eq:d1termvector and @eq:d2termvector are the term vectors for each document.
 The cosine similarity is the dot product of the two documents divided by the product of their magnitudes @eq:cosinesimilarity. @huang2008similarity